 How To Mix Wood Tones in Your Home

-Mixing wood tones in your home can be challenging, but doing it right can make all the difference in your design.
+Mixing wood tones in your home can be a challenging endeavor, one that many shy away from when renovating or redesigning their home.
+If done right, the perfect mix of wood tones can make all the difference in your home’s design.

-When our team begins a project, before choosing which coffee table we should use in a great room or what decor we could style on a console table, we consider the finishes.
+When our team begins a project, before choosing which coffee table they should use in a great room or what decor they could style on a console table, they consider the wood finishes throughout the room.

 Even if you’re simply looking for new barstools, evaluating the dominant wood tone or tones in your space can help ensure the tones flow together and feel cohesive.